MICHELLE w/ ggwendolyn

 Without friends or loved ones to hold you accountable, to witness your life and push you to engage with its jagged and unsavory bits, it is easy to airbrush your reality.
 But, while making Songs About You Specifically, MICHELLE slowed down, cut out any distractions, and fostered a sense of communal closeness that necessitated honesty.
 They ended up with a collection of songs that feel like the truth.

-– 16+, under 16 admitted with ticketed guardian
+All ages, ticketed under 16 guests admitted with ticketed parent or guardian

 Skip to content